 The last few recommendations were a little outside the French Quarter area we were staying so I didn't get the opportunity to uber to the outskirts of the city center....but maybe next time!

 Maybe it's because I work in the food industry, but I find that one of the most valuable aspects when assessing a new city is the quality of coffee shops and independent restaurants.
 I had to plan a couple dinners for our work team when we were in town so I was able to do a fair amount of research and planning - and call it work!

 Our first night we wanted to experience New Orleans for a fancier evening out on the town, albeit an experience to tap into more of the French inspiration and less of the Cajun.
 We had settled on Cafe Amelie with the "secret garden" patio and mouthwatering menu; but, alas, they weren't open on Mondays.
 Next in line for restaurant recommendations was Antione's where we settled in at a large table for 10 and were pampered by our excellent waiter - he had worked there for 40+ years!
 I went the adventurous route and ordered the Crabes mous Amandine (pictured above).
 I was affirmed in my decision when I saw that same battered soft-shell crab plastered to a wall at the airport, promoting Antione's.
-Besides the Oysters Rockefeller, it's the dish their known for.
+Besides the Oysters Rockefeller, it's the dish they’re best known for.

 To top off the evening, we scurried over to the original 24-hour Cafe du Monde for hot chocolate and the most powdery beignets.
 On my way out of town, I was going to stop for beignets to-go, but I hadn't noted that Cafe du Monde only accepts cash.
 Sadly, this was discovered after waited through the endless line.
 Note the cash only for the future!